PrefectHQ/prefect/docs/guides/deployment/storage-guide.md

 === "AWS"

     1. Install the relevant library with `pip install -U prefect-aws`
     1. Register the blocks in that library with `prefect block register -m prefect_aws`
     1. Create an aws-credentials block via code or the Prefect UI and reference it as shown above.
     1. In addition to the block name, most users will need to fill in the *AWS Access Key ID* and *AWS Access Key Secret* fields.

 Ensure the role has read and write permissions to access the bucket.

 === "Azure"

     1. Install the relevant library with `pip install -U prefect-azure`
     1. Register the blocks in that library with `prefect block register -m prefect_azure`
     1. Create a  block via code or the Prefect UI and reference it as shown above.
     1. In addition to the block name, most users will need to fill in the  and  fields.

 Ensure the role has read and write permissions to access the container.

 === "GCS"

     1. Install the relevant library with `pip install -U prefect-gcp`
     1. Register the blocks in that library with `prefect block register -m prefect_gcp`
     1. Create a GCP block via code or the Prefect UI and reference it as shown above.
     1. In addition to the block name, most users will need to fill in the  and  fields.

 Ensure the role has read and write permissions to access the bucket.

 ## Other code storage options

 In earlier versions of Prefect [storage blocks](/concepts/blocks/) were the recommended way to store flow code.
 Storage blocks are still supported, but are generally only necessary if you need to authenticate to a private repository.
 As shown above, Secret blocks for git-based storage can be created automatically through interactive deployment creation prompts and Cloud-provider based storage can be referenced directly in a `prefect.yaml` file.

+## Next steps

+You've seen where to store your flow code.

+We recommend using Docker-based storage or git-based storage for your production deployments.

+Check out more [guides](/guides/) to reach your goals with Prefect.